abathur8bit/chessbox/controller/README.md

 {"success":true}
 ```

+Pick up wrong piece
+Pick up right piece, put in wrong square
+Put a piece on the board
 ## Query LEDs
 Gets the current state of all the leds. true is on, false is off.
 ## Query state